-Provincial and Territorial Associations (PTAs) represent the collective interests of member Friendship Centres located in their respected province or territory.
+The FCM is made up of over 100 Friendship Centres and PTAs from coast-to-coast-to-coast.
+Provincial/Territorial Associations represent the collective interests of member Friendship Centres located in their respective province or territory.
+As of 2021, there are 125 active Friendship Centres and 7 PTAs.